digital-work-lab/digital-work-lecture/slides/08-open-source.md

 > “Open source promotes universal access via an open-source license to a product’s design or blueprint” -->

 Open source is enabled through specific **licenses** that allow use, modification, and redistribution.
-Examples include MIT License (permissive), GNU General Public License (GPL) (copyleft), Apache License 2.0
+Examples: MIT License (permissive), GNU General Public License (GPL) (copyleft), Apache License 2.0.

 <!-- Each license governs how software can be reused or altered. -->